Elleston Trevor: Writing

 The Quiller series focuses on a solitary, highly capable "shadow executive" (named after Sir Arthur Quiller-Couch) who works (generally alone) for a British agency in Whitehall called "the Bureau".
-Officially the organization doesn't exist, which allows a greater latitude to the sometimes-questionable and always hazardous operations it conducts.
+Officially the organisation doesn't exist, which allows a greater latitude to the sometimes-questionable and always hazardous operations it conducts.
 He narrates his own adventures.
 Quiller (not his real name) occupies a literary middle ground between James Bond and John le Carré.
 He is a skilled driver, pilot, diver, martial artist, and linguist, but he does not carry a gun.
 Regarded by his superiors as "reliable under torture", Quiller is sometimes captured, then interrogated or tortured without giving away vital information.

-The series is very stylized, featuring intense depictions of spy tradecraft (especially "shadowing," the techniques of tailing and evading surveillance) and professional relationships, surprising jump cuts between chapters, and deep, self-critical, incisive, practically stream-of-consciousness, interior monologues highlighting Quiller's mental self-discipline.
+The series is very stylised, featuring intense depictions of spy tradecraft (especially "shadowing," the techniques of tailing and evading surveillance) and professional relationships, surprising jump cuts between chapters, and deep, self-critical, incisive, practically stream-of-consciousness, interior monologues highlighting Quiller's mental self-discipline.
 Most of the novels feature a high-speed car chase, with Quiller as pursuer or pursued, and an extended, detailed scene of hand-to-hand combat.

 The first of the Quiller novels, The Berlin Memorandum (1965) (retitled The Quiller Memorandum in the US) won an Edgar Award, from the Mystery Writers of America, for Best Novel.
 It was filmed in 1966 under its US title with a screenplay by Harold Pinter and starred George Segal, Max von Sydow, and Alec Guinness.
 It was also adapted into a 1975 British television series, featuring Michael Jayston.